danmbrown/city-of-whispers/Magistrate.md

 ## Moves
+- Turn up the Heat
--   Reveal a rival
+-   Reveal a rival or a Tie
 -   Disrupt someone's routine
+-   Make offers they can't refuse
--   Threaten a powerful person's interest
+-   Take them to a new neighborhood
--   Attract the attention of the city's denizens
+-   Reveal a mysterious aspect of the city
--   Reveal a Tie
+-   Issue a request from an unlikely place
--   Use a monster, danger, or location move
+-   Attract unwanted attention -- the public, a rival faction, or a powerful person
 -   Reveal an unwelcome truth
 -   Show signs of an approaching threat
--   Deal damage
 -   Use up their resources
 -   Turn their move back on them
 -   Separate them
--   Give an opportunity that fits a class’ abilities
+-   Give an opportunity that fits their abilities
--   Show a downside to their class, race, or equipment
+-   Show a downside to their connection to the city
 -   Offer an opportunity, with or without cost
 -   Put someone in a spot
 -   Tell them the requirements or consequences and ask